Growth of automorphisms of virtually special groups: Accessibility over centralisers

 Let $G$ be a group and $p$ a prime number.
-The \emph{pro--$p$ topology} on $G$ has the following as a basis of open sets:

-A subgroup $H\leq G$ is \emph{$p$--separable} if it is closed in the pro--$p$ topology on $G$; equivalently, for every $g\in G\setminus H$, there exists a homomorphism $f\colon G\ra F$ such that $F$ is a finite $p$--group and $f(g)\not\in f(H)$.
-The group $G$ is \emph{residually $p$--finite} if the trivial subgroup is $p$--separable; equivalently, the identity is the only element of $G$ that vanishes in all $p$--group quotients of $G$.
-The reader can consult \cite{Ribes-Zalesskii} for an expanded discussion.
+A subgroup $H\leq G$ is \emph{$p$--separable} if, for every element $g\in G\setminus H$, there exists a homomorphism $f\colon G\ra F$ such that $F$ is a finite $p$--group and $f(g)\not\in f(H)$.
+The group $G$ is \emph{residually $p$--finite} if the trivial subgroup is $p$--separable.
+Our interest in these properties is due to the two facts collected in the following lemma.

-\begin{rmk} While every finite-index subgroup of $G$ contains a \emph{normal} finite-index subgroup of $G$, this statement fails is we replace the two occurrences of the word ``finite'' with ``power-of--$p$''.
-For instance, the free group $F_2$ has non-normal subgroups of index $3$, which cannot contain any normal subgroups of index $3^n$, as maximal proper subgroups of $p$--groups are always normal.
-An explicit example is the subgroup $\langle x,y^3,yxy,yx^{-1}y \rangle$ within $\langle x,y\rangle\cong F_2$.

-We mention this to emphasise that, unlike the case of the profinite topology, it is important that the above basis for the pro--$p$ topology consists of cosets of \emph{normal} subgroups, rather than cosets of general subgroups of index a power of $p$. \end{rmk}